8mm Film to DVD. How Do I Convert it?

 4. Scene-by-scene light and color correction

-Frame size matters depending on the device(s) being used, anywhere from a smartphone to a large screen TV.
-Resolution affects the sharpness and clarity of the picture with the tradeoff being file size or number of DVDs required.
-While hand cleaning is not required for most situations, but is available to improve the picture.
-If scene-by-scene light and color monitoring is chosen, this is the most intensive option available.
-A person actually watches every second of the film, adjusting light and color as needed for the entire film project.
+Frame size matters, depending on the device(s) used, from a smartphone to a large-screen TV.
+Resolution affects the sharpness and clarity of the picture, the tradeoff being file size or number of DVDs required.
+While hand cleaning isn’t needed for most situations, it is an option.
+Scene-by-scene light and color monitoring adds time and is people-intensive.

 Don’t Skip on Backups

-The cost can add up when having film professionally converted to digital, including DVD.
-Adding expense on top to back up your digital video can seem like a lot.
-Frankly, doing what it takes is to create backups is very cheap insurance if you don’t want to pay for the conversion effort again.
+Costs add up when having film professionally converted to digital, including DVD.
+If you add even more expense to back up your digital video can seem like a lot.
+Remember that doing what it takes to create backups is very cheap insurance if you don’t want to pay for the conversion effort again.

 Backup DVDs